AlexisMaes1/macro-similarity-portfolio-allocator/README.md

 # Macro-Driven Dynamic Asset Allocation Engine

-A robust quantitative investment strategy backtester that combines **macroeconomic regime detection** with **technical momentum signals** to dynamically rebalance a multi-asset portfolio.
+A data-driven investment strategy backtester that combines **macroeconomic regime detection** with **technical momentum signals** to dynamically rebalance a multi-asset portfolio.

 This project implements a **weekly rebalancing** strategy using a "History-Based" Markowitz optimization approach.
 Instead of using recent historical volatility, it identifies similar macroeconomic periods in the past (using KNN) to project future risk and returns.